 About North Vancouver RCMP'Connected To Our Community' - The North Vancouver RCMP is committed to building a safer community through partnerships with local businesses, residents and government agencies.

 The North Vancouver RCMP is committed to building a safer community through partnerships with local businesses, residents and government agencies.
-The RCMP in North Vancouver enjoys an excellent working relationship with the Mayors and Councils of North Vancouver, and boasts robust and active community involvement in its crime reduction strategies.
+The RCMP in North Vancouver enjoys an excellent working relationship with the Mayors and Councils of North Vancouver and the leadership of both the Squamish and Tsleil-Waututh Nations, and boasts robust and active community involvement in its crime reduction strategies.
 North Vancouver's strong sense of community makes it not only one of the best places in the world to live, but also a fantastic place to work as a police agency.

 North Vancouver is a beautiful place to live.
 It’s renowned for its rural lifestyle while being situated only minutes from Downtown Vancouver.
 Physical fitness and outdoor activities are a way of life in North Vancouver with hiking, skiing, snowboarding, snowshoeing, mountain biking, rock climbing and scuba diving being among the popular sports.
 There never seems to be an end of things to do.
 Both Grouse Mountain and Mount Seymour are within the North Vancouver Detachment area, and Whistler and Blackcomb Mountains are only a ninety minute drive away.

 Supt.
 Ghalib Bhayani is the Officer in Charge of the North Vancouver RCMP Detachment.
 In addition to policing, he is a part-time university professor in the area of policing and justice issues.
 He has over 28 years of international and national police experience as a public safety leader.